openaps/docs/docs/docs/Troubleshooting/General_linux_troubleshooting.md

 * `cat` means "concatenation" - it will show you the contents of a file if you `cat <filename>`.
 Very useful when trying to see what you have in preferences or other oref0 files.

-* `vi` and `nano` are both editing command prefixes.
+* `vi` and `nano` are both text editors.
 Using those will bring you into files for the purposes of editing their contents.
 It is like `cat` except you will be able to edit.
   * Within `vi` editor, you will need to enter the letter `i` to begin INSERT mode (and a little INSERT word will be shown at the bottom of the screen once you do that).
 While in INSERT mode, you will be able to make edits.
 To exit INSERT mode, you will press `esc`.
 To save your changes and quit, you need to exit INSERT mode and then type `:wq`.
   * Within `nano` editor, you are automatically in editing mode.
 You can make your edits and then to exit and save, you'll use `control-x`, `y` (to save the edits), and then `return` to save the edits to the same filename you started with.